-The higher the output power, the more influential the heater.
+The higher the output power, the warmer the heater.
 A 0.6KW heater or mini heater is suitable in a small conservatory or one that needs supplementary heating.
-However, if your space is vast, go for a model at the range of 1.5KW to 2 kilo watts.
-The output power still depends on the effectiveness of the heater, as some, though powerful, is very wasteful.
+However, if your space is vast, go for a model at the range of 1.5KW to 2-kilowatts.

 The Energy Efficiency Level

 Some heaters are more energy-efficient than others.
 Those with higher effectiveness will help reduce costs on energy bills.

 Save yourself hours of frustration and get a heater that is easy to install.
 There are many of these available, so don’t settle for something that gives you trouble.

 Q: Do I need planning permission for a conservatory with the radiator?

 A: Not necessarily.
 Conservatories are usually independently heated and as such are free from building regulations.
 However, if you’re planning to connect the radiator to the central heating system that supplies the main building, then your plan will be subject to building regulations.

 Q: How to heat a conservatory?

 A: You can employ electric heaters for quick and easy heat delivery.
 You can also use trench heating, though those can be expensive.
 There’s also conservatory underfloor heating, which is usually hard to regulate and even harder to set up on already-laid floors.

 Q: What is the best way to heat a conservatory in winter?